TV Wall Mount Installation Cost

 Post your job

 • Soundbar or Speaker Mounting.
-Adding audio equipment to the setup may add £30 to £70.
+Adding audio equipment such as a soundbar or additional speakers may require extra brackets to be fixed to the wall to complete the setup, which could cost add an additional £30 to £70.

 Find Tradespeople, compare up to 3 quotes!